Forgiveness ONLY through the blood of Jesus

-One of the biggest and most dangerous lies this world believes is, "I will go to heaven when I die because I am good and I do good things."
+One of the biggest and most dangerous lies this world believes is, “I will go to heaven when I die because I am good and I do good things.”
 This is a lie that will lead someone straight to Hell.
-The Bible tells us we are ALL sinners and NONE of us is good (see: Are You A Sinner?).
+The Bible tells us we are ALL sinners and NONE of us is good (see: What is sin?).
 Among the sins God hates most is pride.
 When you die and appear at judgment, if you try and explain how you were better than other people (pride), you will be condemned.
 The standard we are judged against is not other people, but God Himself, this is why we fall short.
-(Prov 14:12) says: "There is a way which seemeth right unto a man, but the end thereof are the ways of death."
+(Prov 14:12) says: “There is a way which seemeth right unto a man, but the end thereof are the ways of death.”
 (Also see: Prov 16:25)

 The Bible says that blood cleanses (Lev 17:11)(Heb 9:22).
 It is hard for many to understand that our sin is so abhorrent to God that blood had to be shed in order for forgiveness to occur.
 This is exactly what the Bible says, however, and it was why Jesus died on the cross.
 Jesus said in (Matt 26:28), “For this is my blood of the new testament, which is shed for many for the remission of sins.”
 (Rom 5:8-9) tells us that we are justified and saved from God’s wrath through the blood.
 A great way to understand the word justified is, justified = Just as if I’d (never sinned).
 When we come to Christ and give our life to Him, our sins are covered with the blood and we start a new life.
 Jesus called this being “born again” (Jn 3:3).
 We are made the righteousness of God through Christ.
 (2 Cor 5:21) says: “For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him.”
 What an AWESOME thing!
 (Isa 1:18) explains it like this: “Come now, and let us reason together, saith the LORD: though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool.”